Equivariant Trees and Partition Complexes: Background on equivariant homotopy theory

 In \cref{app Q thm A}, we prove that the realization of a $G$-homotopy initial or final functor is a $G$-equivalence on classifying spaces, in the form of an equivariant version of Quillen's Theorem A.

-When $\mathcal C$ is a category with $G$-action, its category of simplices inherits a $G$-action and the last vertex functor $\varphi$ is a $G$-functor.
-In \cref{cor:last vertex}, we show that this functor is $G$-homotopy initial (\cref{htpy initial def}), which has the following consequence for the partition complex.
+The category of simplices of a $G$-category inherits a $G$-action, and the last vertex functor $\varphi$ is a $G$-functor.
+In \cref{cor:last vertex}, we show that this functor is $G$-homotopy initial, which has the following consequence for the partition complex.

 \begin{corollary} The last vertex functor $\Delta \mathcal P(\mathbf n) \to \mathcal P(\mathbf n)$ is $\Sigma_n$-homotopy initial. \end{corollary}